regenerate

 Specialization Over Generalization

-• We focus exclusively on luxury designer jewelry and watches from the 1960s-1980s era
+• We focus exclusively on luxury designer jewelry and watches, primarily from the 1960s–1980s era.

-• We're not trying to authenticate everything (furniture, art, collectibles, etc.)
+• We do not attempt to authenticate every category (furniture, art, general collectibles).

-• Deep expertise in a narrow category beats surface-level knowledge across broad categories
+• Deep expertise in a narrow category is positioned as more reliable than surface-level knowledge across many categories.

 Transparent Methodology

-• We document what we know and what we don't know
+• We document what we know and what we do not know.

-• We explain our reasoning, not just our conclusion
+• We explain our reasoning and criteria, not just the final verdict.

 Collector-to-Collector Positioning

-• We are collectors ourselves, not dealers using authentication as a sales tactic
+• We are collectors ourselves, not simply dealers using 'authentication' as a sales tactic.

-• Our inventory reflects our genuine taste and knowledge
+• Our inventory reflects genuine taste and knowledge, so you're dealing with people who understand why these pieces matter.

 No Financial Incentive to Authenticate Incorrectly